 Indictment returned in pipe bomb attack on NYC subway

-NEW YORK – A Bangladeshi immigrant has been indicted in the failed pipe bombing of the New York subway system.
+NEW YORK – A Bangladeshi immigrant was indicted Wednesday in the failed pipe bombing of the New York subway system last month.

-Akayed Ullah was charged with providing material support to a terrorist organization and other counts in the Wednesday grand jury document.
+Akayed Ullah faces numerous charges including providing material support to a terrorist organization, using a weapon of mass destruction and bombing a place of public use and a public transportation system.

-Ullah was the only person seriously hurt in the Dec.
-11 attack, and he was arrested soon after the pipe bomb failed to fully explode.
-He remains held without bail.
+Ullah, 27, was the only person seriously hurt in the Dec.
+11 attack.
+He was arrested soon after the pipe bomb failed to fully explode, though he was initially hospitalized after suffering burns.
+He remains held without bail at a lockup next to the federal court complex in lower Manhattan.

 His lawyer did not immediately comment.
-Ullah was scheduled for arraignment Thursday in Manhattan federal court.
+Ullah was scheduled for arraignment Thursday.

 Ullah could face life in prison if he is convicted of all charges in the attack, which occurred in a pathway linking the subway to the Port Authority bus terminal in Manhattan.

-Authorities say Ullah taunted President Donald Trump on Facebook before the attack.
+Authorities said Ullah taunted President Donald Trump on Facebook before the attack.
 The president later demanded tightened immigration rules.

+They also said in court papers that he admitted he wanted to cause carnage to avenge U.S. aggression toward the Islamic State group.

+His initial appearance before a federal magistrate judge came via a monitor, which showed images of him in his hospital bed, flanked by his publicly appointed lawyers.